ChasinSpin/astrid/docs/Configuration.md

 # Configuration

 ##### Note: Configuration will eventually be handled via the User Interface.
-For now, these JSON and .cfg files can be carefully edited with a text edit.
+For now, these JSON files can be carefully edited with a text edit.
 Restart Astrid after any changes to these files.

 ## Introduction